 Previously, I have heard Bill mention that the crowd gasps when watching the seminar.
 Why gasp?

 Here is an example: imagine that you spend many hours per year preparing reports and you didn’t realize that there was a super quick way to reduce this large amount of time.
 This is why the crowd gasps!

 I was watching for these gasps and I caught these (all videos created by Bill Jelen)

-- ‘Show Report Filter Pages‘ (Video) This Pivot Table option gem saves tons of time when creating reports!
+- ‘Show Report Filter Pages‘ (Video) This Pivot option gem saves tons of time when creating reports!

 - ‘Sort Data by Subtotals‘ (Video) Keeps data in place while sorting the subtotlas!